guilchaves/phone-book-study/README.md

 ## phone-book-Study

-A very simple Phone Book app developed in Portuguese that allows the user to save and edit contacts containing their name, phone number and email adress.
+A very simple Phone Book model app developed in Portuguese that allows the user to save and edit student contacts containing their name, phone number and email adress.

 ![](screenshots/app_1.png) ![](screenshots/app_2.png) ![](screenshots/app_4.png)